-- Working with community energy companies, town and parish councils and neighbourhood planning groups to raise awareness and interest in developing community energy projects and taking local action, and signposting to potential funding sources (e.g. Rural Community Energy Fund); - Researching and mapping renewable energy resources (e.g. suitable wind speeds) across the district, conducting a renewable energy 'call for sites' alongside the Local Plan Review consultation, overlaying constraints mapping and re-visiting mothballed renewable energy projects to understand potential generation capacity; - Exploring potential for heat networks through opportunity mapping; - Working with Western Power Distribution to fully understand the local electricity grid constraints and opportunities for overcoming; and - Working with partners across the county to develop an EV Charging Strategy.
+- Working with utilities, developers, community energy companies, town and parish councils and neighbourhood planning groups to raise awareness and interest in developing community energy projects and taking local action, and signposting to potential funding sources (e.g. Rural Community Energy Fund); - Researching and mapping renewable energy resources (e.g. suitable wind speeds) across the district, conducting a renewable energy 'call for sites' alongside the Local Plan Review consultation, overlaying constraints mapping and re-visiting mothballed renewable energy projects to understand potential generation capacity then collating this and other information into community energy resource packs; - Exploring potential for heat networks through opportunity mapping; - Working with Western Power Distribution to fully understand the local electricity grid constraints and opportunities for overcoming; and - Working with partners across the county to develop an electric vehicle (EV) Charging Strategy and to install and trial charging infrastructure and network innovations across the district.